Granary

-A granary is a storehouse or room in a barn for threshed grain or animal feed.
-Ancient or primitive granaries are most often made of pottery.
-Granaries are often built above the ground to keep the stored food away from mice and other animals and from floods.
+A granary, also known as a grain house and historically as a granarium in Latin, is a post-harvest storage building primarily for grains or seeds.
+Granaries are typically built above the ground to prevent spoilage and protect the stored grains or seeds from rodents, pests, floods, and adverse weather conditions.
+They also assist in drying the grains to prevent mold growth.
+Modern granaries may incorporate advanced ventilation and temperature control systems to preserve the quality of the stored grains.

 Early origins

 From ancient times grain has been stored in bulk.
 The oldest granaries yet found date back to 9500 BC and are located in the Pre-Pottery Neolithic A settlements in the Jordan Valley.
 The first were located in places between other buildings.
-However beginning around 8500 BC, they were moved inside houses, and by 7500 BC storage occurred in special rooms.
+Beginning around 8500 BC, however, they were moved inside houses, and by 7500 BC special rooms were used for storage.
 The first granaries measured 3 x 3 m on the outside and had suspended floors that protected the grain from rodents and insects and provided air circulation.

 These granaries are followed by those in Mehrgarh in the Indus Valley from 6000 BC.
 The ancient Egyptians made a practice of preserving grain in years of plenty against years of scarcity.
-The climate of Egypt being very dry, grain could be stored in pits for a long time without discernible loss of quality.
+Because the climate of Egypt is very dry, grain could be stored in pits for a long time without discernible loss of quality.

 Historically, a silo was a pit for storing grain.
 It is distinct from a granary, which is an above-ground structure.

 East Asia

-Simple storage granaries raised up on four or more posts appeared in the Yangshao culture in China and after the onset of intensive agriculture in the Korean peninsula during the Mumun pottery period (c.
+Simple storage granaries raised on four or more posts appeared in the Yangshao culture in China and after the onset of intensive agriculture in the Korean peninsula during the Mumun pottery period (c.
 1000 B.C.) as well as in the Japanese archipelago during the Final Jōmon/Early Yayoi periods (c.
 800 B.C.).
 In the archaeological vernacular of Northeast Asia, these features are lumped with those that may have also functioned as residences and together are called 'raised floor buildings'.

 China built an elaborate system designed to minimize famine deaths.
 The system was destroyed in the Taiping Rebellion of the 1850s.

 Southeast Asia

-In vernacular architecture of Indonesian archipelago granaries are made of wood and bamboo materials and most of them are built raised up on four or more posts to avoid rodents and insects.
+In vernacular architecture of the Indonesian archipelago, granaries are made of wood and bamboo materials, and most of them are built and raised on four or more posts to avoid rodents and pests.
 Examples of Indonesian granary styles are the Sundanese leuit and Minang rangkiang.